-In incentive pay situations, a guaranteed minimum pay rate expressed as dollars per hour.
-Typically the operator hopes to earn considerably more than base rate by working efficiently at an incentive job.
+In incentive-pay situations, a guaranteed minimum pay rate expressed as dollars per hour.
+Typically an operator hopes to earn considerably more than base rate by working efficiently at an incentive job.

-Example: Ted Curtis is guaranteed a base rate of $11.15/hour but can earn more by increasing his productivity.
+Example: Ted Curtis is guaranteed a base rate of $11.15 per hour, but can earn more by increasing his productivity.

 A tool that is too small or inexpensive to track as an individual machine.
-Operations that are done with bench tools are usually tracked at the work center level; each work center may have many bench tools available for operators to use.
+Operations performed with bench tools are usually tracked at the workcenter level.
+Each workcenter may have many bench tools available for operators to use.

 A list of all materials required to make the product in a manufacturing order (insignificant materials are typically omitted).

-Example: The BOM for a print run calls for 1,000 lbs. of paper and four gallons of black ink, but does not mention the 1,000 staples that are also required.
+Example: The BOM for a print run calls for 1000 pounds of paper and four gallons of black ink, but does not mention the 1000 staples that are also required.

-Technology that utilizes an individual’s unique physical traits (e.g., hand geometry or fingerprints) for positive identification.
+Technology that uses an individual’s unique physical traits (e.g., hand geometry, fingerprints) for positive identification.